-As a nation, we’re known for our love of a bargain and with the biggest shopping day of the year only around the corner, the latest research predicts that shoppers are planning to spend an estimated £6 billion on Black Friday and Cyber Monday this year.
+As a nation, we’re known for our love of a bargain and with the biggest shopping day of the year only around the corner, the latest research shows that UK population has nearly £200 billion stashed away in lockdown savings.

 Make a plan and stick to it

 There is nothing worse than trying to tackle a Black Friday sale with no game plan, however, with the stress taken out of shopping this year, there’s plenty of time to research the best deals on items that have been on your list for a while.